FAQs

 There is no difference in the procedure for claiming a psychological injury or a physical injury.

-You need to be careful, however, that when your general practitioner is completing your Work Cover Medical Certificate of Capacity that the injury gets diagnosed as a psychological or psychiatric disorder.
+You need to from your general practitioner a Certificate of Capacity and the injury must be described as a psychological or psychiatric disorder.

 That means that you must have a medically accepted psychological injury.
-Words such as ‘stress’ are not a psychological injury and cannot be used in claiming Workers Compensation.
-You must have an injury such as depression, or anxiety which is a recognisable psychological or psychiatric disorder.
+Words such as ‘stress’ are not a psychological injury and cannot be used in claiming compensation.
+You must have an injury such as PTSD, depression, or anxiety or any recognisable psychological or psychiatric disorder.

 You should ensure that your general practitioner has completed the certificate correctly before providing it to the insurer.